Tantrums, Tools and Teachers: Helping Tribal Families Connect

 Setting Limits is at the core of the empathetic approach.
 Limits provide children and much-needed guidance framework useful when their behavior is moving toward anger, frustration or upset, but are given calmly.

-‘The mom was in a Hand in Hand parenting class and so she had a place to vent and be supported and it was a part of a strength of the family – it wasn't the only thing – but it supported that pro-active stance to assist her son and all the kids in the school,” she says.
+‘The mom was in a Hand in Hand Foundations Course and so she had a place to vent and be supported and it was a part of a strength of the family – it wasn’t the only thing – but it supported that pro-active stance to assist her son and all the kids in the school,” she says.

 Now Shelley would like to see the same kind of support extended to families and caregivers for longer than a college quarter.
 “That’s my dream,” she says.

-Hand in Hand is a non-profit organisation that works with families, therapists, teachers and caregivers globally.
-Founder Patty Wipfler's transformative approach brings families closer using five connection tools.
+Hand in Hand is a non-profit organization that works with families, therapists, teachers and caregivers globally.
+Founder Patty Wipfler’s transformative approach brings families closer using Five Connection Tools.

 Share this post